thegetty/rococo/content/XRF.md

 ---
+title: "Technical Note"
-title: "Technical Note: The Use of X-Ray Fluorescence Spectroscopy (XRF) in the Technical Study of Gilt Bronze Mounts in This Catalogue"
+subtitle: "The Use of X-Ray Fluorescence Spectroscopy (XRF) in the Technical Study of Gilt Bronze Mounts in This Catalogue"
 weight: 8
 type: page
 contributor: